 1. Consult with a healthcare provider.

-Remember, this is a must if your baby’s reactions are serious.
+Remember, consulting with a healthcare provider is a must if your baby’s reactions are serious.

 2. Try an elimination diet.